verm024/population-transition-app/README.md

 ### Application Description

 人口推移アプリ is a web application that can be used to view the population transition chart of some prefectures in Japan.
-This project was built to fulfill the requirement (code check) of Yumemi Co Ltd. frontend engineer job application.
+This project was built to fulfill the requirement (code check) of Yumemi Co., Ltd. frontend engineer job application.

 ### Live URL